 DISCLOSURE: THIS POST MAY CONTAIN AFFILIATE LINKS, MEANING I GET A COMMISSION IF YOU DECIDE TO MAKE A PURCHASE THROUGH MY LINKS, AT NO COST TO YOU.
 PLEASE READ MY DISCLOSURE FOR MORE INFO.

-Here we look at the 'must know' strums - with these you'll be ready join a club or start a band!
+With these you'll be ready join a club or start a band!

 NOTES: Make sure your left hand is relaxed; the left arm dose not move - just the wrist; your wrist is relaxed; strumming finger just brushes across the strings for the strums.